 Bahrain intends to save its portion of the Gulf before the ship sinks by staging and practicing its response to a major oil spill.
 In an alarming testament to the bizarre times in which we live, Bahrain is planning a new kind of drill.
 As small children we listened eagerly for the sound of the […]

 Energy-intensive water park in the desert, offers a “home” to displaced penguins.
 Every now and then, the Middle East comes up with a scheme that is so ridiculously un-eco that we can’t believe someone thought it was good for the planet.
-Some of the most controversial and counterproductive measures we’ve covered so far include the […]
+See us on Al Jazeera TV talking about hypocritical ideas in the UAE.
+Some […]

 There are no clear solutions to the fight between conservation and capitalism [image via flickr] Tempers flared out at sea as environmentalists and fishermen sparred over the endangered Bluefish Tuna in the Mediterranean Sea just around World Ocean Day.
 In the last few days, Greenpeace activists and Maltese fishermen engaged in one violent and one […]